 One of the prettiest waterfalls in Kosovo is White Drin Waterfall (Ujëvara e Drinit të Bardhë).
 This beautiful waterfall (and one of the largest waterfalls in Kosovo) is about 20 minutes from Peja by car, but it is easy to spend most of a day here.

 It’s possible by mini-bus (which doesn’t run often) or hitch-hiking towards Fierze [plus walking].
 We struggled to find this waterfall until we realize that you had to pass directly through one of Peja’s best restaurants, Ujvara e Drinit, which has situated itself directly before the waterfall.
 The food at this restaurant is exceedingly fresh with massive portions and you’ll want to have the smoked trout if you eat here.
-The White Drin Waterfall is one of the most beautiful places to visit in Peja--and certainty one that you’ll not want to miss.
+The White Drin Waterfall is one of the most beautiful places to visit in Peja–and certainty one that you’ll not want to miss.
 The surrounding water has a beautiful color and it’s especially beautiful in autumn.

 After walking near the top of the waterfall, you can follow a sign to the newly opened Radac Caves (Shpella e Radacit) These beautiful caves, known as the Sleeping Beauty caves, are home to hundreds of bats.
 It’s possible to explore the public areas with a reservation.
 It is also possible to go caving in the underground canyon (which is still being explored and mapped out).
 However, you must make a reservation at least 2 days beforehand to allow them to get the equipment.
 Cave spelunking (with a private guide who speaks quite good English) costs about 20 euros.
-(Click for more information about caving in Kosovo).
+(Click for more information aboutcaving in Kosovo).

 The Decani Monastery is another Serbian UNESCO protected monument in Kosovo.
 The monastery dates back to the 1300s and is one of the most well protected monuments as a result of the various arson attempts to destroy it.
-The Decani Monastery has some of the best preserved frescos of the Serbian Orthodox monasteries in Kosovo, so it is worth a visit.
-You will need to give your passport to the NATO troops at the checkpoint prior to entry.
+The Decani Monastery has some of the best preserved frescoes of the Serbian Orthodox monasteries in Kosovo, so it is worth a visit.
+You will need to give your passport to the NATO troops (who protect the building) at the checkpoint prior to entry.
 It’s a possible day trip from Peja although it’s probably best to stop off in Decani en route from Peja to Gjakova.

 This market town has a really interesting laid back vibe.
 If you’re traveling from Peja to Prizren, it’s likely that you’ll transfer (or at least pass through) Gjakova by bus.
 Gjakovë is famous for the oldest bazaar in Kosovo [Grand Bazaar] (although it’s partially rebuilt now).
 There’s something so charming about the beautiful wood lined stalls with artisans showing off their crafts and the many cozy cafes to sip coffee in as night falls.
 (It’s pronounced like Jack-o-va.)